swcarpentry/shell-novice/_episodes/05-loop.md

 > result of the following code:
 >
 > ~~~
-> $ for species in cubane ethane methane
+> $ for alkanes in cubane ethane methane
 > > do
 > >     for temperature in 25 30 37 40
 > >     do